 Here’s another example of mirrored textures from Twinkle Park.
 Although the light texture’s horizontal resolution was increased (or the texture was just stretched), the trap door texture is quarter the size (half the resolution) of the original Dreamcast texture:

 Thanks to the efforts of the SADX modding community, the textures in the 2004 PC version are no longer an issue.
 The developers of SADX Mod Loader have added a texture pack feature, which allows to load custom textures in lossless formats like PNG for any part of the game.
 The Dreamcast Conversion mod restores original PVR textures for the whole game, and the HD GUI mod adds custom high resolution textures for HUD, menus and other 2D items.
-To install these mods, head over to the “Fixing the PC version of SADX” section of this blog.
+There’s also a Gamecube Project mod if you want Gamecube textures.
+To read on how to install mods, head over to the “Fixing the PC version of SADX” section of this blog.